pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 We're using named exceptions here because it's easier to track.

 If there are no issues, we hash the password and create the document as a dictionary.
 Notice how we used `datetime.now(r.make_timezone('+01:00'))` here?
-There were issues faced when I used `datetime.datetime.now()` without the timezone.
-This issue was because since RethinkDB noticed that I was sending a date, it was automatically trying to infer the datatype for that field in the document.
-Unfortunately, it requires Time zone information in addition to the date and time information.
+There were issues faced when I used `datetime.now()` without the timezone.
+This issue was because RethinkDB requires that time zone information be set on date fields in documents.
 The Python function does not supply this for us by default unless we specify this as a parameter to the `now()` function (See [here](https://www.rethinkdb.com/docs/dates-and-times/python/) for more).
 Using the `r.make_timezone('+01:00')` we are able to create a timezone object that we can use for the `datetime.now()` function.

 If all goes well and no exceptions are encountered, we call the `insert()` method on the table object that `r.table(table_name)` returns.
 This method takes a dictionary containing the data.
 This data will be stored as a new document in the table selected.